 Whether you live in a home, condo or apartment, everyone values their possessions.
 They can make us feel comfortable and safe.
 This is why standard homeowners insurance policies include Personal Property coverage.

-What is personal property coverage
+What is personal property insurance coverage

 You may be wondering, “What is personal property in home insurance?”
 Personal Property coverage pays to replace your belongings if they’re damaged or stolen due to a covered event, such as fire and theft.
-Also known as Coverage C, Personal Property is a standard coverage within your homeowners insurance, condo insurance or renters insurance policy.
+Also known as Coverage C, Personal Property is a standard coverage within your homeowners insurance, condo insurace or renters insurance policy.

 Here’s a list of common personal items that people file home insurance claims for: